ooni/ooni.org/content/partners/ifkz/index.md

 reports:
 ---

-IFKZ aims to ensure that the Internet of Kazakhstan is free from any unlawful censure or restrictions and to create a user-friendly digital environment with the possibility to exercise all human rights and freedoms.
+[Internet Freedom Kazakhstan (IFKZ)](https://ifkz.org/) aims to ensure that the Internet of Kazakhstan is free from any unlawful censorship or restrictions and to create a user-friendly digital environment with the possibility to exercise all human rights and freedoms.

 IFKZ focuses on: